 Half Square Triangle

-Square units made from two fabrics.
+Square units that are made from two fabrics.
 May be made using two triangles, or by a quick method using two squares, right sides together and stitched 1/4″ on either side of a diagonal line.
-The square is then cut on the drawn line and gives you two half square triangles.
+The square is then cut on the drawn line and gives you two half-square triangles.

 Piece, piecing, pieced

 A technique in which pieces of fabric are joined by a seam.
 There are different methods being English paper piecing, foundation paper piecing or cutting templates and joining the pieces with a seam.